The Short Answer

 Authorization is released

-Funds return to your available balance
+Funds return to your available balance (card) or PayPal account

 You're never charged for items you don't receive.